Does Alcohol After Workouts Ruin Gym Gains?

 Drinking Disrupts Recovery

-Aside from the hearty supply of empty calories, alcohol also interferes with your cells' ability to manufacture proteins, which is a crucial aspect of muscle growth.
+Aside from the hearty supply of empty calories, alcohol consumption also interferes with your cells' ability to manufacture proteins, which is a crucial aspect of muscle growth.

-"[Alcohol] suppresses both the signal that helps to regulate protein synthesis and the translation of that signal," says Jakob Vingren, an associate professor of exercise physiology and biological sciences at the University of North Texas.
+"[Alcohol] suppresses both the signal that helps to regulate muscle protein synthesis and the translation of that signal," says Jakob Vingren, an associate professor of exercise physiology and biological sciences at the University of North Texas.

 Now that you've had a primer on how alcohol affects muscle growth, you might be worried that you'll have to swear off the sauce for good.
 But before you do that, you should consider two tips that can help you stay fit without staying sober.